 Adults should avoid higher doses of over 50g per day and for children it’s 20g per day.
 Pregnant and breast-feeding women should stay on the safe side and avoid xylitol as not enough is known about it when it comes to expectant and new mothers.
 (1)

 Xylitol is expensive, but as your palate adjusts you’ll only use a teaspoon every now and then.
-Nele bought herself a half a kilo package and after a year, she hasn’t even consumed a quarter of it.
+I bought a half a kilo package and after a year, I hadn’t even consumed a quarter of it.